lizmat/raku-all-modules/MARTIMM/BSON/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable*.

+* 0.9.27
+  * Perl6 bug fixed, workarounds removed
+* 0.9.25.1
+  * Need to reprogram parts in Document caused by bugs/changes in perl6.
 * 0.9.25
   * Speedup in encoding/decoding double using NativeCall.
+Tests are also done with int64 numbers but these do not improve when implemented natively.
+See the benchmark docs and code.
 * 0.9.24
   * Cleanup modules and META
   * Small bugfix in Document.perl()